 - Baking:

-Place the rolled Stromboli seam side down on a baking sheet lined with parchment paper.
-Brush the top with the egg wash for a nice golden color.
-Bake for about 25-30 minutes, or until the crust is golden brown and crispy.
+Put the roll seam-side down on a baking sheet lined with parchment paper.
+Brush the top with egg wash for a golden crust.
+Bake 25–30 minutes until it’s nice and brown.

 - Cooling and Serving: